worldcoin/world-id-state-bridge/README.md

 `PolygonWorldID`:

+Make sure to uncomment the correct Etherscan API key in `.env` and `source .env` before deploying.

 ```sh
 forge script script/deploy/DeployPolygonWorldID.s.sol --fork-url $POLYGON_MUMBAI_URL \
  --broadcast --verify -vvvv
 ```

+### Initialize

+After deploying all of the contracts, you need to update the address in the initialization scripts in order to make sure that the `StateBridge` is able to communicate with the correct target contracts.

 For instructions on how to deploy to a testnet or mainnet, check out the [Solidity Scripting tutorial](https://book.getfoundry.sh/tutorials/solidity-scripting.html).

 ## Credits